Event code of conduct

 - Actual or threatened pushing, shoving, or use of any physical force whatsoever against any person;

-- Possession of a weapon, or use of any item in a way that may cause danger to others;
+- Possession of a weapon, display in an intimidating manner or use of any item in a way that may cause danger to others;

-- Destruction, theft, dismantlement, defacement, abuse, or intentional misuse of property, equipment, signage, or supplies;
+- Destruction, theft, dismantlement, defacement, abuse, or intentional misuse of Alaska Sea Grant or Alaska Sea Grant–contracted venues, property, equipment, signage, or supplies;

-- Failure to comply with directions regarding event operations or emergency response procedures;
+- Intentionally failing to comply with directions of Alaska Sea Grant staff or venue personnel regarding event or activity operations or emergency response procedures;

-- Retaliation against participants for reporting activity that he or she reasonably believed to be in violation of this Code; and,
+- Retaliation against participants for reporting activity that they reasonably believed to be in violation of this Code; and,

 - Knowingly and falsely reporting violations of this Code in bad faith.